bjpop/gurita/docs/_sources/input_output.rst.txt

 That is, each data row is a discrete observation of some thing (a data point), and each observation is described by the values of its columns.
 The names of the columns are given in the first row of the input file (the heading row).

-Below is a small example of the kind of input data accepted by Hatch.
+Below is a small example of the kind of input data accepted by Gurita.
 In this case it is in CSV format with five columns, one heading row and three data rows.
 The first row contains the names of each column.
 The remaining three rows are data rows, where each row has a value associated with each column: